OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * C) and/or Explicit Sharing of PI to specified 3rd Party, ref contract of sharing - defined by scope requirements
 * D) and/or defined by technical scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject, regulation and technical requirement.
 Type of PI, its purpose, context (Confidentiality, Consent Type, Sensitive Information) and sharing. {PI Category, Purpose Category, Sharing}

-The receipt has the Consent Type field in which the scope can be defined as 'Explicit', explicit indicates another level of references to legal or authoritiative policy which will have compliance claims. form of consent which is undefined with-in this specification.
-In this context, explicit refers to:
+The receipt has the Consent Type field in which the scope can be defined as 'Explicit' or a 'Non-Explicit', Consent Type.
+Explicit indicates conformance with the MVCR explicit requirements and/or linking to jurisdictional or domain specific notice, and 3rd party sharing consent requirements.

-* Explicit, indicating the receipt shows both compliance with regulation and conformance with this specification.
-* Non-Explicit (or externally defined consent type), indicating the receipt has demonstrated conformance with the MVCR, but is limited to, conformance and makes no legal compliance claims.
-(editors note, does this refer to a different definition of scope (see terminology for a collection of how explicit is being used in this spec)

-Both operational modes demonstrate at a minimum, MVCR open consent conformance.
+Non-Expicit is non-explicit and has no compliance claims.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)

 ### 3 Notational Conventions for Conformance